dqniellew1/dqniellew/_pages/about.md

 permalink: /about/
 ---

 My name is Daniel.
 I graduated from college with a bachelor's degree in Data Science.
 This space will be used to write about my projects, experiences, and topics surrounding data science that interest me.

-This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].
-[^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.
+I am acticely looking for a data-related position; Data Analyst, Data Scientist.